BrennanGit/vagrant/website/source/docs/triggers/usage.html.md

 Triggers can also be defined to run Ruby, rather than bash or powershell.
 An example of this might be using a Ruby option to get more information from the `VBoxManage` tool.
-In this case, we are printing the `ostype` defined for thte  guest after it has been brought up.
+In this case, we are printing the `ostype` defined for the  guest after it has been brought up.

 ```ruby